Standard Operating Procedures

 It’s important to determine which of your operations need SOPs.
 Business practices that need SOPs are often routine, complex enough that they warrant instructions (for example, more than three steps) and at the core of your business.
 They can include activities such as portfolio transactions, client communications or market alerts.

-Among the 1,508 advisors surveyed in our Pathways to Growth: Advisor Benchmark Study, more than half are using established SOPs for investment selection, client onboarding and fiduciary standard of care.
-Client service model SOPs were in place for 47% of advisors, and 25% were using SOPs for prospecting.
+Among the more than 1,500 advisors surveyed in our 2023 Advisor Benchmark Study, at least half are using established SOPs for client onboarding and investment selection.
+Client service model SOPs were in place for 43% of advisors, and 19% were using SOPs for prospecting.

 Industry-standard SOPs